vecin2/em_automation/README.md

 It allows to run a predefined set of queries defined within `config/ad_queries.sql`:

 **fetch.<<query_name>>**(_\*query_params_)
-It returns a [SQLTable](#SQLTable)  object (list of dictionaries).
+It returns a [SQLTable](#sqltable)  object (list of dictionaries).
 For example:
  - `_db.fetch.v_names_by_ed(entity_id)`

 **find.<<query_name>>**(_\*query\_params_)
-It returns a  [SQLTable](#SQLRow) object.
+It returns a  [SQLRow](#sqlro object.
 It is similar to `fetch` but this is used when searching by a unique constraint field and it throws and exception if none or more than one record are found.
 For example
  - `_db.find.pd_by_ed_n_vname(entity_id, v_name)`